pocmo/Find-Unoptimized-PNGs/README.md

       -h, --help         show this help message and exit --path PATH        Path to search for PNGs in (default: .)
-      --command COMMAND  Command to compress PNGs (default: pngcrush)
+      --command COMMAND  Command to compress PNGs (default: pngcrush) --filter FILTER    Filter file path.
+Matching files will be ignored